 Atlas, Côte-des-Neiges Community Social Pediatrics Centre

-The centre is dedicated to empowering and providing quality care and services to children (ages 0 to 17) in the Côte-des-Neiges borough whose development affected by difficult living conditions.
+The centre is dedicated to empowering and providing quality care and services to children (ages 0 to 17) in Côte-des-Neiges whose development is affected by difficult living conditions.
 We accompany children and families along their life journey.

 Today, there are more than 40 independent centres operating in Quebec.
 Together, they serve over 10,000 children and their families.
 Thanks to the support of the Government of Quebec, several new centres will be opening in the coming years.

 An expanding network